 Meeting 1 – DIRECTOR'S ANALYSIS AND FIRST THOUGHTS – week 0

 The expectation for this meeting is that all designers have thoroughly read/listened to the materials (script, libretto, score, recordings as applicable), are familiar with the dramaturgical baseline of the piece, and come ready to talk and ask questions about the show.
 At this meeting, the director will share his/her detailed analysis of the piece, identify major themes, and highlight their personal resonances with the text/music.
 For the designers, a list of questions for the director is expected, as well as concrete thoughts about the piece's structure, themes, and meaning.

 INTERIM – All designers meet with the director (as individuals or in sub-groups) to further explore the ideas presented in Meeting 1 and have deeper conversations about the story, basic staging needs, and overall aesthetic, as well as sharing their initial research.

 Meeting 2 – RESEARCH & INITIAL APPROACHES (1 week after Meeting 1) – week 1

-INTERIM – Individually or together, the scenic and costume designers meet with the director (a minimum of once; more is recommended) in order to share preliminary sketch ideas of set and costumes that move toward a more cohesive design.
+INTERIM – Individually or together, the scenic, lighting and costume designers meet with the director (a minimum of once; more is recommended) in order to share preliminary sketch ideas of set and costumes that move toward a more cohesive design.
 The costume designer meets with the director to talk about micro (specific character) and macro (thematic as well as things like the use of the ensemble) choices that begin to define a vocabulary for the show, as well as talking through a rough costume plot.
 The sound designer meets with the director to share sound examples and begin to develop an aural palette.